edfungus/westerpark/content/privacy/index.md

 ---
-title: "Privacy Policy for A Better Ride"
+title: "Privacy Policy"
 date: 2023-12-18T22:34:40-08:00
 draft: false
 ---

-At A Better Ride, we prioritize your privacy and believe in transparency.
+At A Better Ride, we respect your privacy and believe in transparency.
 Here's a brief overview of our commitment to safeguarding your information:

 1. **No Personal Information Collection**:
 We do not collect any personal information that can be traced back to you as an individual.